 Use of peak flow meters – lack of self-efficacy and outcome expectancy

-Whilst there is some disagreement regarding the utility of peak flow meters in the long term, the distinct possibility that patients wouldn’t bother doing the measurements has lead to some physicians not even bothering to suggest it as a management step.
+Whilst there is some disagreement regarding the usefulness of peak flow meters in the long term, the possibility that patients wouldn’t bother doing the measurements has led to some physicians not even bothering to suggest it as a management step.

 Counselling parents about smoking – lack of self-efficacy